jtakayama/makahiki/install/doc/ubuntu_readme.txt

 1.1.10.2.
 Deactivating Memcached
 ===============================================================================
-To deactivate memcached, edit makahiki_env.sh to set MAKAHIKI_USE_MEMCACHED to False and comment out LD_LIBRARY_PATH settings:
+To deactivate memcached, edit $WORKON_HOME/makahiki/bin/postactivate to set MAKAHIKI_USE_MEMCACHED to False and comment out LD_LIBRARY_PATH settings:
 -------------------------------------------------------------------------------
 export MAKAHIKI_USE_MEMCACHED=False